OrienteerBAP/Orienteer-Guidebook/faq.md

 * If a class extends the *OTriggered* class, you can set it to call the event *onAfterRead* that will check user rights.
 For details, see [OrientDB guide](http://orientdb.com/docs/last/Dynamic-Hooks.html).
 * For providing higher performance, you can implement a java hook with the *ORecordHook* interface, which would check credentials of the user that works with data.
 For details, see [OrientDB guide](http://orientdb.com/docs/last/Java-Hooks.html).

+**Q: Can I change the type of a property?
+Are there any limitations?**

+ A:  [1) allowed transitions; 2) calculatung values for a new property from the old one]

 ##Performance

 **Q: What are performance limitations or Orienteer?**